rodrigorar/anubis/README.md

 ## Installation

-1. Download the latest version from here https://github.com/rodrigorar/olisipo/releases
+1. Download the latest version from here https://github.com/rodrigorar/anubis/releases
-2. Unpack the Olisipo-x.x.x.zip
+2. Unpack the Anubis-x.x.x.zip
 3. Run this command `chmod +x installer.sh`
 4. Run this command `./installer.sh`
 5. Insert the request password
-6. Congratulations you now have installed olisipo, in order to run it just use `olisipo.sh` in your terminal and the application should launch.
+6. Congratulations you now have installed Anubis, in order to run it just use `olisipo.sh` in your terminal and the application should launch.

 ## Commands